-All Schools of the Conservatoire seek to maintain an environment which is safe and conducive for all members, whether students or staff, and which supports the wellbeing of all such individuals, as well as fostering the professional development of all trainees.
-Each School therefore expects all students to read and be familiar with the non-academic misconduct policy, and maintain good conduct at all times whilst on School premises, or engaged in any programme-related activities, including in external environments and outside performances.
+NCCA seek to maintain an environment which is safe and conducive for all members, whether students or staff, and which supports the wellbeing of all such individuals, as well as fostering the professional development of all trainees.
+NCCA therefore expects all students to read and be familiar with the non-academic misconduct policy, and maintain good conduct at all times whilst on School premises, or engaged in any course-related activities, including in external environments and outside performances.

 Students must comply with instructions given by the School.
-The policy rules apply individually to all students and collectively (to any group) during and outside term-time, throughout the whole of your student registration at the School and the Conservatoire, and the School's jurisdiction under this policy and procedures is not limited to its own premises.
+The policy rules apply individually to all students and collectively (to any group) during and outside term-time, throughout the whole of your student registration at the School, and the School's jurisdiction under this policy and procedures is not limited to its own premises.

 The policy sets out general definitions of non-academic misconduct, which includes the breach of any School code of conduct, and also gives examples.
 There is also a 'Table of Penalties' which may be given following a finding of minor or major misconduct.
-This information can be found in the policy itself and also in the Student Guide to the Non-
+This information can be found in the policy itself and also in the Student Guide to the Non-Academic Misconduct Policy (see ncca-school-non-academic-misconduct-policy-appx.pdf (nationalcircus.org.uk)